openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

      signs.

    operand
-     -- an argument of an operator.
+     -- an argument of an operation.
 Syntactically, operands have the form of simple or qualified identifiers that refer to variables or members of structured objects.
 In turn, operands can be operators whose preferences (“priorities”) are higher that the preference of the given operator.

    operation
-     -- the informal notion that means an action or a process of operator evaluation.
+     -- the informal notion that means an action, or a process of operator evaluation.

    metasymbol